tudat-team/tudat-space/docs/source/_src_tudatpy/pybind11.rst

 Module Definition
 #################

-The following folded code shows the entirety of the core elements in the top level ``kernel`` definition in ``tudatpy``.
-It would serve the reader to have a quick glance while making any mental notes before we walk through it line by line.
+The following folded code shows the core elements of the level ``kernel`` module definition in ``tudatpy``.
+It would serve the reader to have glance through before we walk through the elements in detail.

 .. code-block:: cpp
     :caption: ``tudatpy/kernel/kernel.cpp``